Cyfrin/safe-hash-rs/README.md

 ## Trust Assumptions
 * You trust this codebase
 * You trust the Safe Wallet contracts
-* You trust your OS
+* You trust your OS (or container runtime when using Podman/Docker)
 * You trust the [transaction service API](https://docs.safe.global/core-api/transaction-service-overview)
   * Unless you use the `--offline` flag.

+When using containers:
+* You trust the container runtime (Podman/Docker)
+* You trust the base container images (Rust and Debian)
+* The container provides additional isolation but doesn't eliminate all trust assumptions

 # Community-Maintained User Interface Implementations